 I don’t know whether to say “ironically” or “luckily,” but it wasn’t the house we were rebuilding; it was another house less than a hundred meters away.
 The police cars, individual units, Border Police, army, a bulldozer, jeeps – the whole set was right there in front of our eyes.
-Meir asked the internationals to stay away so that they wouldn’t get involved and somehow he didn’t want to provoke problems and make the Border Police come to the building site.
+Meir asked the internationals to stay away so that they wouldn’t get involved, and somehow, he didn’t want to provoke problems and make the Border Police come to the building site.

 We were all stationed on the rooftop of a neighboring building, and we were all watching with silent rage and desperation what was about to happen.
 It was all there, like a live movie.
 Police dogs were the first to enter the site of the house.
 The police then started knocking the door down, and a few minutes they broke it and began.
-The house was empty of its tenants/ They surrounded the whole area and started emptying the house of its belongings.
+The house was empty of its tenants/ They surrounded the whole area and started emptying the home of its belongings.

-From a distance it looked like a very organized moving procedure: they were moving things, putting them in plastic bags, holding them and putting them nicely at the side.
+From a distance, it looked like a very organized moving procedure: they were moving things, putting them in plastic bags, holding them, and putting them nicely at the side.

 I couldn’t keep watching.
 I didn’t want to provoke the internationals into a situation where I don’t know its consequences.
 But I felt so useless.